Inclusion Body Myositis – Clinical Trials

 Inclusion Body Myositis Clinical Trials of Current Interest

-A Phase II inclusion body myositis clinical trial is NOW ACTIVE and is fully enrolled.
+A Phase 2/3 inclusion body myositis clinical trial is now taking place.
+The trial is fully enrolled; no additional patients will be accepted.
 Arimoclomol is a “protein-folding” drug.
-IBM patients have abnormally folded and clumped proteins in their muscle cells, and these protein clumps may be involved in causing the muscle damage.
+People with IBM have abnormally folded and clumped proteins in their muscle cells, and these protein clumps may be involved in causing the muscle damage.
 Arimoclomol helps maintain proper folding of the proteins, and helps clear away the abnormal clumps.
 It is the first drug of this type to be studied in inclusion body myositis.
 The study is being conducted at University College London, in England, and at multiple sites in the United States.
-New study sites are still be added.
-Check the ClinicalTrials.gov website for an up-to-date list.
-The inclusion criteria for the study include the ability to “arise from a chair without support from another person or device”.
-You are allowed to use your arms to assist.
-You must also be able to walk at least 20 feet (6 meters) “with or without assistive device.”
-Participants will take two pills 3 times a day for 20 months.
+Participants take two pills 3 times a day for 20 months.

 An open-label pilot study of pioglitazone (brand name Actos) in sporadic inclusion body myositis is currently underway at Johns Hopkins University.
 Pioglitazone was approved by the FDA in 1999 for treating diabetes, and is available as generic tablets.
 Research has shown that skeletal muscle in IBM patients have defective mitochondria, which are energy-producing structures inside our cells.
 One of the known effects of pioglitazone is to increase the production of certain enzymes which improve the health and function of mitochondria in the skeletal muscles of diabetic patients, and the researchers hope the same effect will be found in IBM.
 The current trial of pioglitazone is a preliminary study involving only 15 patients, and the primary goal is to see if pioglitazone increases the production of an enzyme known as PGC-1α in the skeletal muscles of IBM patients.
 Other biochemical changes will also be studied, and the effect of pioglitazone on mitochondrial health will be investigated.
 The study will determine if pioglitazone increases muscle strength.